Australian dairy can only be successful if the entire industry works together.

 ADPF is committed to holding politicians, industry leaders and media to account, and communicating effectively to ensure the best possible outcomes for our members and the future of the dairy industry.

-The Australian Dairy Plan aims to drive a significant turnaround in the industry’s outlook via a range of bold initiatives targeting increased profitability, confidence and unity over the next five years and beyond.
+The Australian Dairy Plan aims to drive a significant turnaround in the industry’s outlook through a range of initiatives targeting increased profitability, confidence, and unity.

 The Australian Dairy Plan promises to deliver on five key commitments:

-ADPF has a critical role to play in the delivery of Commitment 5 – restoring trust and transparency between farmers and processors to strengthen industry confidence.
+The Milk Value Portal was a key initiative to deliver on Commitment 5 of the Australian Dairy Plan, in restoring trust and transparency between farmers and processors to strengthen industry confidence.

 Reform of industry structures and advocacy arrangements was one of the key themes that emerged during the nationwide consultation phase of the Australian Dairy Plan.
 A Joint Transition Team (JTT) was appointed as part of the Dairy Plan process to consider options for the reform, and includes ADPF’s Grant Crothers, Janine Waller and John Williams.

-The JTT’s subsequent report and recommendations is now undergoing industry consultation through an engagement and design process led by the Organisational Reform Steering Committee.
+The JTT’s subsequent report and recommendations is now undergoing industry consultation through an engagement and design process led by the Organisational Reform Steering Committee, including Ernst & Young and David Palmer.

-ADPF welcomes the call for industry reform and a new single organisation that aspires to deliver a stronger, more united voice for the dairy industry.
+ADPF welcomes the call for industry reform and a new single organisation that aspires to deliver a stronger, more united voice for the dairy industry and meaningfully represents the strategic priorities of dairy processors.

-There are many aspects of proposed organisational reform that fit into ADPF’s existing strategy, including trade, sustainability and economic viability priorities, as well as delivering on Commitment 5of the Australian Dairy Plan – restoring trust and transparency between farmers and processors to strengthen industry confidence.
+There are many aspects of proposed organisational reform that fit into ADPF’s existing strategy, including trade, sustainability and economic viability, as well as delivering on Commitment 5 of the Australian Dairy Plan – restoring trust and transparency between farmers and processors to strengthen industry confidence.

 A one-stop shop designed to provide farmers and analysts data and insights to better understand the milk market and get the most value out of their raw milk